 Audio editors are used by aspiring and independent artists, musicians, composers, as well as sound and recording engineers in professional studios.
 They connect guitars and microphones to audio interfaces, converting their music into a digital signal.
 While recorded audio tracks are never perfect, the stage of recording must be followed by the stage of editing.

 This specialized sound editing software is also used by arrangers, producers and beatmakers.
 Video bloggers and podcast creators also need to process their material.
 They add background music, cut out long pauses in speech, remove noise and etc. Anyone who wants to edit, for example, a video birthday greeting, should also use one of the video or audio editors.

 All these programs differ in interfaces, workspace organization, level of convenience and functionality.
 Some are only suitable for audio editing, others are powerful platforms with huge toolboxes.
 A standard DAW (digital audio workstation) is not only a sound editor, but also a mixer with a processing package, as well as a tool for recording, making arrangement and producing.
-What does a typical editing software do?

 - Cut and glue.
 Audio blocks (clips, items) are usually sliced to align them with the beat.
 The reverse process is gluing;

 - Equalize the volume.
 To “help” the compressor, sound engineers pre-compress the peaks manually using the audio editor;

 - Remove silence and unnecessary sounds.
 Rustles, knocks, unnecessary speech often fall into pauses.
 All this is easily erased;

 - To delete the noise.
 This usually requires a dedicated plugin, but many sound editors have their own VST plugins on board;

 - Correct the pitch of the notes of the vocal parts.
 This is also usually done by special plugins (for example, Auto-Tune), but some sequencers can handle it themselves;